ARTICLE UPDATED ON JUNE 21, 2023

 Rack and Pallet Load Limits

-Since plastic pallets can hold more weight than most other types of pallets, it’s especially important to be able to reliably communicate their maximum load and the load they’re currently bearing.
-A plastic pallet that is loaded to its maximum capacity could be shipped from a warehouse equipped with racks that will hold the weight to one that has a less capable racking system.
-Printing the load weight on a pallet license plate is one solution, but these labels are easily lost in transit.
-A better option is to associate the data with a permanent feature.
+Because plastic pallets can have a higher load-bearing capacity than most other types of pallets, it’s especially vital to communicate their maximum load and the load they are currently bearing.
+A plastic pallet that is loaded to its maximum capacity might be shipped from a facility equipped with racks that will hold the weight, to one that has less capable racking.
+Adding the load weight to a pallet license plate is one solution, but these labels can be lost in transit.
+A more desirable option is to associate the data with a permanent feature.
 Some plastic pallets are equipped with GS1-compliant tracking features through barcodes or embedded RFID transmitters.
-Data associated with these tracking numbers like SKU types, quantities, or the weight of the pallet can be retrieved from a database by a properly equipped supply chain, and warehouse receiving staff will know whether it is safe to put a fully loaded pallet in their racks.
+Data associated with these tracking numbers, which can include SKU types, quantities, or the weight of the pallet, can let facility receiving staff know whether it is safe to put a fully loaded pallet in their racks.